akostrik/CPP_module_42/README.md

    + swap_ranges swaps two ranges of elements
    + iter_swap swaps the elements pointed to by two iterators
    + transform applies a function to a range of elements, storing results in a destination range
-   + replace replaces all values satisfying specific criteria with another value
-   + replace_if
+   + replace, replace_if
-   + replace_copy copies a range, replacing elements satisfying specific criteria with another value
+   + replace_copy,  replace_copy_if copies a range, replacing elements satisfying specific criteria with another value
-   + replace_copy_if
    + fill copy-assigns the given value to every element in a range
    + fill_n copy-assigns the given value to N elements in a range
    + generate assigns the results of successive function calls to every element in a range
    + generate_n assigns the results of successive function calls to N elements in a range
-   + remove removes elements satisfying specific criteria
+   + remove, remove_if removes elements satisfying specific criteria
-   + remove_if
-   + remove_copy copies a range of elements omitting those that satisfy specific criteria
+   + remove_copy, remove_copy_if copies a range of elements omitting those that satisfy specific criteria
-   + remove_copy_if
    + unique removes consecutive duplicate elements in a range
    + unique_copy creates a copy of some range of elements that contains no consecutive duplicates
    + reverse reverses the order of elements in a range